| |

 Back to school Activities

 It isn’t all rainbows though, as a new year can sometimes be a bit nerve racking.
 With things like school swaps, grade changes, new students to build rapport and connections with, and all sorts of professional development requirements, a new year can sometimes be a bit stressful.
-Because there is so much to think about, I thought I would take a little off your plate by sharing some of my top tips to help structure the first week back in the trenches.
+Because there is so much to think about, I thought I would take a little off your plate by sharing some of my top tips for back to school activities to help structure the first week back in the trenches.

 For additional back to school activities and tips, be sure to check out our Back to School Resource Roundup!